graduateclimateconference/gcc2022/faq.md

 ### When does the application close?

-The application will close at 11:59 PM EDT on June 1, 2022.
+The application will close at 11:59 PM EDT on June 8, 2022. _The original deadline was June 1, 2022._

 ### When will I find out if my abstract was accepted?